 The Program for the MS degree consists of the equivalent of approximately two years of fundamental coursework and scientific research, including laboratory-based coursework and at least three semesters of thesis planning, research and writing.
-Candidates are required to complete 38 credits (22 core coursework credits, 4 lab credits, 4 credits of directed research/thesis research and 8 elective credits) at the graduate level and pass the BMFS competency examination.
+Candidates are required to complete 38 credits (26 core coursework credits that includes 4 credits of directed research/thesis research, 4 lab credits, and 8 elective credits) at the graduate level and pass the BMFS competency examination.
 If desired, students may tailor their choice of elective courses towards one of three specified tracks: Forensic Chemistry-Toxicology, Forensic Biology-DNA Analysis or Forensic Medicine-Death Investigation.